edgedb/easy-edgedb/chapter8/index.md

 {"age": null, "name": "The Captain", "number": null, "__type__": {"name": "default::Sailor"}}
 ```

 So what is `__type__`, exactly?
-Well, it's a link that all objects have that are used to describe it.
+Well, it's a link that all objects have that are used to describe them.
 You can see this if you type `describe type PC as text;` (or with any other object in the schema).
 Inside the description returned you'll see this:

 ```
 required single link __type__: schema::ObjectType {